 A hanging container garden

 When you can’t plant at ground level, consider planting above!
 Some plants actually do better when they’re not lying on the ground and with vertical gardening you can utilize the space, freeing up the ground surface for plants that need it.
 A hanging vegetable container garden helps combat pests, too.

 Best Plants for Hanging Containers:

-Some boxes fit over railings or can be hung on the side of a fence, turning those lost areas into a little container garden.
+Some boxes fit over railings or can be hung on the side of a fence, turning those lost areas into a little container garden to grow vegetables.
 Plants that tend to keep to themselves, don’t need much root space, and/or grow up are best for window boxes.

 - Green beans